It gets used to make lots of new products

 Wood is processed in Essex where the majority is recycled to make new products such as chipboard, animal bedding or garden mulches.
 Any wood not suitable for recycling is sent to biomass for energy recovery.

-Batteries are reprocessed in the West Midlands in the UK, and in Europe into their metallic compounds, which can be recycled into new products.
+Batteries are reprocessed in London into their metallic compounds, which can be recycled into new products.

 Paper And Card

-Paper and card collected at the kerbside is processed in London and sent abroad
+Paper and card collected at the kerbside is processed in Kent and sent abroad

-The material is separated at our Materials Recovery Facilities (MRF) and sent to mills for reprocessing both in the UK and abroad.
+The material is separated at our Materials Recovery Facilities (MRF) and sent to mills for reprocessing both in the UK and abroad (Indonesia, India, Germany, Vietnam, Netherlands, Turkey, Taiwan and Switzerland).
 It is recycled into new paper and card.

 Textiles are processed in London and sent abroad

 Textiles are separated and sorted in to those suitable for reuse in London before exporting.
-Those unsuitable for reuse are sent for recycling.
+Those unsuitable for reuse are sent for recycling in Dubai and the Ukraine.
 Reuse items mostly go to Africa and Eastern Europe.
 Recycled items can be made into industrial wiping rags, felt or other materials.

 Dry recyclables such as paper glass and plastic: